OverZealous/run-sequence/README.md

 If the final argument is a function, it will be used as a callback after all the functions are either finished or an error has occurred.

+## Possible Breaking Change in version 1.0.0

+In version 1.0 I've added a check that prevents the same task from showing up within any sequence.
+This is to help reduce typo errors, as well as prevent the [silent exit bug when the same task occurred twice in a parallel sequence](https://github.com/OverZealous/run-sequence/issues/13).
+The sequence will now fail immediately during the validation stage.

+If this breaking change affects you, you'll need to take one of several actions:

+1. Remove duplicate tasks if they are a mistake.
+2. Filter unneeded duplicate tasks before passing them to `run-sequence`.
+3. Rewrite your tasks or wrap your tasks within functions that can be called multiple times if for some reason you rely on this functionality.
+4. Continue using `run-sequence` version 0.3.7 if it was working for you.

+[I welcome feedback](https://github.com/OverZealous/run-sequence/issues) if this change is a problem for your setup!

 ## Usage

 First, install `run-sequence` as a development dependency: